UVADS/git-basics/docs/git-advanced.md

 ```

 **Revert** - rewinds your files back to the previous commits by adding a new commit to show this.
 Think of "revert" as exposing this rewind, whereas "reset" does not.
+Revert "undoes" the action of the commit you revert.
+Be careful when reverting a commit well in the past.

 ```
 # Revert the commit 0766c053